 Audio-visual learning media is used by growers, farm and packhouse managers, learning providers, extension personnel, and anyone else that needs an effective way of developing and reinforcing skills and knowledge on particular aspects of citrus production.
-Audio-visual media is developed for particular aspects in the citrus value chain.
+Audio-visual media is developed for particular aspects of the citrus value chain.

 The Citrus Postharvest Series consists of 50 modules, with certain modules available in Afrikaans (00, 02, 10, 13, 14, 15, 26, 27, 28, 29, 30 and 38).
 Please note that there is no English or Afrikaans download for Module 39 and 40.